vickynovlani/nops-docs/pages/Copilot/copilot-eks-onboarding.md

 1. You must be logged in to your [nOps account](https://app.nops.io/accounts/signin/).
 2. Your AWS account must be configured to your nOps account.
-3. You must have Kubernetes cluster with Karpenter installed.
+3. You must have Kubernetes cluster with Karpenter < 0.33 installed.
+    Note: The support to Karpenter 0.33 is estimated to middle of January of 2024.

 ### About Compute Copilot for EKS: ###